-The brachialis muscle: It is the main flexor of your elbow joint.
-When too tight, it may give you pain at the base of your thumb, in your elbow or at the front of your shoulder.
+The brachialis muscle is the main flexor of your elbow joint.
+If it harbours active trigger points, it can trigger pain at the base of your thumb, in your elbow or at the front of your shoulder.

-Because it is covered by the biceps brachii, this muscle is unknown to a lot of people.
-People who frequently overload this muscle include fitness enthusiasts, guitar players or rock climbers.
-But anyone can experience trouble in this muscle.
+As it is covered by the biceps brachii, this muscle is not known to many people.
+People who frequently overload it include fitness enthusiasts, guitar players or rock climbers.
+Still, anyone can experience trouble in this muscle.

-When this muscle is too tight, or has trigger or tender points, it can impair the extension of your elbow.
+When this muscle is too tense, or harbours trigger or tender points, it can impair the extension of your elbow.
 Furthermore, lifting or holding heavy objects with your arm in a flexed position may be painful.
-Of course, any pulling motion may be impaired or painful too.
+Of course, any pulling motion can be impaired or painful too.

 Such activities may be

-The brachialis muscle gets overloaded and develops trigger points mainly by repetitive stress and overuse.
-That means if you use the muscle too often or too hard, it may punish you.
+The brachialis muscle gets overloaded and develops trigger points mainly through repetitive stress and overuse.
+That means if you use the muscle too often or too hard, it may give you pain.

 It is really sustained stress which is problematic: The furniture-moving example being exemplary: You may over-stress the muscle because mostly you carry things with your elbows bent, which activates the muscle permanently.

-Although this muscle lies under the biceps brachii, it is pretty accessible as the biceps can be pushed to the side quite easily.
+Although this muscle lies deep to the biceps brachii, it is pretty accessible as the biceps can be pushed to the side quite easily.

 Travel a little upwards your arm to feel where the muscle runs.
 That muscle is your brachialis.